laurakchen/AirBnB-Listings-in-Major-U.S.-Cities/README.md

 ## Report

-See 'lkchen_36_315_final_report.html' for full report and analysis.
+Knit 'lkchen_36_315_final_report.rmd' to HTML for full report and analysis.

 ## Source: